USS Constitution: Constitution vs. Guerriere

 A frigate was sighted on 19 August and subsequently determined to be (38) under Captain James Dacres with the words "Not The Little Belt" painted on her foretopsail.
 (Note: The words painted on the sail were in reference to the Little Belt affair, when had fired on HMS Little Belt the year before.
 Captain John Rodgers of President had mistakenly identified Little Belt as Guerriere, and Captain James Dacres of Guerriere had written a challenge of combat to him.)
 Guerriere opened fire upon entering range of Constitution, doing little damage.
 After a few exchanges of cannon fire between the ships, Captain Hull maneuvered Constitution into an advantageous position within 25 yd of Guerriere.
 He then ordered a full double-loaded broadside of grape and round shot, which took out Guerrieres mizzenmast.
 Guerrieres maneuverability decreased with her mizzenmast dragging in the water, and she collided with Constitution, entangling her bowsprit in Constitutions mizzen rigging.
 This left only Guerrieres bow guns capable of effective fire.
 Hull's cabin caught fire from the shots, but it was quickly extinguished.
 With the ships locked together, both Hull and Dacres ordered boarding parties into action, but the sea was heavy and neither party was able to board the opposing ship.

 At one point, the two ships rotated together counter-clockwise, with Constitution continuing to fire broadsides.
 When the two ships pulled apart, the force of the bowsprit's extraction sent shock waves through Guerrieres rigging.
 Her foremast collapsed, and that brought the mainmast down shortly afterward.
 Guerriere was now a dismasted, unmanageable hulk with close to a third of her crew wounded or killed, while Constitution remained largely intact.
 Dacres was eventually brought onto Constitution where he presented his sword to Hull as a sign of surrender, but Hull refused to accept it saying he could not accept the sword from a man who had fought so gallantly.

 Hull had surprised the crew of Guerriere with his ship's heavier broadsides and sailing ability.
 Adding to their astonishment, many of Guerrieres shots had rebounded harmlessly off Constitutions hull.
 An American sailor reportedly exclaimed "Huzzah!
 Her sides are made of iron!" and Constitution acquired the nickname "Old Ironsides".
 The battle left Guerriere so badly damaged that she was not worth towing to port, and Hull ordered her to be burned the next morning, after transferring the British prisoners onto Constitution.
-Constitution arrived back in Boston on 30 August, where Hull and his crew found that news of their victory had spread fast, and they were hailed as heroes.
+Constitution arrived back in Boston on 30 August, where Hull and his crew found that their news of their victory spread fast, and they were hailed as heroes.